spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-hangouts.md

 # Setting up Mautrix Hangouts bridging (optional, deprecated)

-**Note**: This bridge has been deprecated in favor of [Google Chat bridge](https://github.com/mautrix/googlechat), which can be installed using [this playbook](configuring-playbook-bridge-mautrix-googlechat.md).
-Consider using that bridge instead of this one.
+💡 **Note**: This bridge has been deprecated in favor of [Google Chat bridge](https://github.com/mautrix/googlechat), which can be installed using [this playbook](configuring-playbook-bridge-mautrix-googlechat.md).
+Installing the mautrix-hangouts bridge is **no longer possible**.
+For now, this documentation page remains here for historical purposes.

 The playbook can install and configure [mautrix-hangouts](https://github.com/mautrix/hangouts) for you.